SalamiArmy/Scenic-Oxygen/README.md

 ## A simple shell for hosting python bots on Google App Engine.

 ### What is Scenic Oxygen?
+Scenic Oxygen hosts microservices for chat bots in Google App Engine.
+It also provides

+### How does it work?
 Scenic Oxygen can perform autherization for for linking bots together or to the web, perform scheduled CRON jobs and store data about bot's state.

-### How does it work?
 Scenic Oxygen will listen for all messages in many chat groups (either directly with him or in a group chat room) starting with "/".
 These "slashtags" are used to execute explicit commands.
 If that message is "/login" or "/login some_new_password" then the bot executes the python file in "commands/login.py".
 This command stores passwords for other bots and websites to execute commands remotely and send messages to the chat room in the bot's name.
 All other commands are handled by seperate python files in the "commands/" folder.
 These command files distinguish the bots from each other.
 If two bots both have a file "commands/executeme.py" and they are both added to the same group chat room then whenever a user sends the slashtag "/executeme" both of them will respond.
 The login command will not conflict with other bots hosted under the same Google account because they all share a storage bucket.
 Every 5 minutes and daily seperate CRON jobs are triggered which commands can be added to be executed automatically.

 ### How do I add new commands?